followmyutopia/devextreme-documentation/concepts/05 Widgets/Lookup/05 Configure Search Parameters.md

         });
     });

-By default, the **Lookup** widget clears previous search results before the drop-down menu is displayed.
-To keep them, assign *false* to the [cleanSearchOnOpening](/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#cleanSearchOnOpening) option.
+The **Lookup** widget also clears previous search results before the drop-down menu is displayed by default.
+Assign *false* to the [cleanSearchOnOpening](/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#cleanSearchOnOpening) option to keep them.

     <!--JavaScript-->$(function() {
         $("#lookupContainer").dxLookup({